 • You need accessible care due to distance, mobility, childcare, or scheduling constraints.

-• You’re doing a stepwise approach: start virtual to clarify what’s needed, then do targeted in-person testing if warranted.
+• You’re taking a stepwise approach: start virtually to clarify what’s needed, then conduct targeted in-person testing if warranted.

 • The provider uses telehealth-appropriate tools and clearly explains limitations (that transparency is a good sign).